cifuab/example-k8s-aws/README.md

 - Setup EKS on AWS,egress traffic from the cluster is using just one IP address with Nat Gateway
 - Auto-Scaler , Nginx autoconfig
-- Dockerize & Deploy Java apps, deploy in EKS with helm + HPA
+- Dockerize & Deploy Python apps, deploy in EKS with helm + HPA
 - Setup RDS Postgresql

-# Apps config
+## Apps config

 Check readme inside the apps directory

-# Structure Directory and multiple regions/environments strategy
+## Structure Directory and multiple regions/environments strategy

 Mostly managed by github actions workflows and input variables.